 A simple charger works by providing a constant DC power to the battery.
 A simple charger will not alter its output based on time or the charge on the battery.
 These type of battery chargers are usually cheap, but there is a trade-off in quality.
 Typically, a simple charger takes a lot longer to charge a battery, and a battery left in a simple charger for too long will suffer damage from over-charging.

 Timer based chargers operate much like a simple charger, but (as the name would suggest) they operate on a timer.
-The timing regime has a configuration for a particular battery and then is left.
+The timing regime has a configuration for a particular battery.

 However, if batteries of lower capacity charge they would be then risk overcharging.
 Furthermore, if batteries of higher capacity charge they would be only partly charge.
-Timer based chargers also have the drawback that charging batteries that didn’t fully discharge, even if those batteries were of the correct capacity for the particular timed charger, would result in over-charging.
+Timer based chargers also have the following drawback: charging batteries that didn’t fully discharge, even if those batteries were the correct capacity for the particular timed charger, would result in over-charging.

 Battery charger output